NAZRULHAKIM03/scientific-computing-python-lessons/Cipher Encryption & Decryption/README.md

 A simple Python implementation of the Vigenere Cipher, a method of encrypting and decrypting text using a keyword-based shifting technique.

 Features
-	•	Encrypts plaintext using a keyword.
+	•	Encrypts plaintext using a keyword
-	•	Decrypts ciphertext back into readable text.
+	•	Decrypts ciphertext back into readable text
-	•	Handles uppercase and lowercase letters.
+	•	Handles uppercase and lowercase letters

 How It Works